Gertrude Stein's forebears made their livelihoods on war. Her grandfather was a tanner; her father and uncles set up shop in

 In 2030, when George Bush believes his legacy will be vindicated, how many Iraqi children will have memories of a time when there was no war?

-Is it a good idea or a bad idea to surround the children of Iran with images and memories of a United States that makes war or of a United States that makes friends and beautiful paintings and poetry?
+Is it a good idea or a bad idea to surround the children of

 Which memories would you like your children to hold from today until 2030?